 Maximise you buying power with cash

 So, if you’ve got your budget ready to go in cold, hard cash, then your buying power and potential to haggle for a best-cash-price are already maximised.
 And if a private seller is looking for a quick sale to help their next new car purchase along, you really are in the driving seat if you can pay there and then with cash.
-A large pile of cash is always far more attractive to any seller than a cheque of hire purchase agreement.
+Before you hand it over make sure you do a vehicle check.

 If you’ve done your market research and you know exactly the kind of car you’re looking for, and if cash isn’t available, a bank loan can be a good potential option to finance the car purchase.
 However, high street bank loans rates aren’t the most competitive at the moment – especially for smaller amounts and shorter loans – so it’s a must to shop around for the best interest rate you can find.